muratkeremozcan/cctdd/ch03-HeaderBarBrand/HeaderBarBrand.md

 ## Link to the `/heroes` route

-We are going to using `react-router` for our app.
+We are going to be using `react-router` as the routing solution in our app.
 React Router's `Link` component is used to navigate the different routes on the app, and `NavLink` is used to add the style attributes to the active routes so that the user has a visual indication for the route they are on.
 We will opt to `NavLink`.
-Here is a sample snap showing the
+Here is a sample snap showing the link highlight feature of `NavLink`.

 ![NavLink-explained](../img/HeaderBarBrand-NavLink-explained.png)